Myhael76/public-webmethods-lab/projects/02.example.415.api-gw-stack-type2/readme.md

 ## IMPORTANT

-This docker "machine" will work only if the host increments the kernel parameters as per API Gateway requirements
+This docker "machine" will work only if the host increments the kernel parameters as per API Gateway requirements.

+The simplest way to do this is to run [this project](https://github.com/Myhael76/sag-unattented-installations/tree/main/04.support/alpine-set-elk-prerequisites).

+Alternatively, if Docker Desktop is used, the following procedure may be considered.

+Note: change of fs.file-max to 200000 is documented, but it does not seem to be necessary for simple deployments.

 Example for Docker Desktop on WSL2: